-Matt Stanbury is a criminal and appeals barrister at Garden Court North Chambers.
-He is regularly involved in bringing cases before the Court of Appeal and making applications to the Criminal Cases Review Commission (CCRC).
-He is most frequently instructed in murder appeals and sex cases.
-He has a particular interest in false allegations and “fresh evidence” cases.
+Matt Stanbury is a barrister at Garden Court North Chambers.
+He is regularly involved in bringing cases before the Court of Appeal.
+He has a particular interest in “fresh evidence” cases.
 He is currently involved in a number of cases arising from the ruling in R v Jogee.

-Matt acts for Victor Nealon, the victim of a longstanding miscarriage of justice, in his application for compensation, which is currently awaiting a hearing at the Supreme Court.
+Matt acts for Victor Nealon, the victim of a longstanding miscarriage of justice, in his application for compensation, which is progressing to the European Court of Human Rights.

 He acted recently for Garry Lloyd-Jones, who successfully appealed his conviction for contempt of court for saying, in a consent case, that he had always thought the complainant was gay.